Quite frankly, I think you don’t need to splash out on a superior level gi if you are just starting out in BJJ.

 If, on the other hand, you are ready to step up your game and are beginning to take BJJ seriously then you may want to consider a more expensive outfit.

 Not only will you be forking out for the additional style, the benefits of a better quality are significant in terms of your performance.

 The Keiko Raca Limited Series Gi is one of the best quality and is very reasonably priced to boot.
-We want to wear this one again, it was so fun to fight in.
+I want to wear this one again, it was so fun to fight in.

 All Keiko Raca Gis are pre-shrunk all over, in the hope that it is true to fit.
 The pant length and sleeve length are shrink-to-fit.
 Keiko Raca Kimonos are well known to be a good fit for tall and thin athletes due to the superior tapered cut.
 This slimmer cut also makes these Gis great for BJJ competition.